powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 - have a Sonatype JIRA account, that can be created [here](https://issues.sonatype.org/secure/Signup!default.jspa)
 - have rights to upload artefacts with the group ID `com.powsybl`; this must be achieved by having a current maintainer to create an issue on [Sonatype JIRA Dashboard](https://issues.sonatype.org/secure/Dashboard.jspa) asking to grant you these rights
 - have a PGP/GPG key to sign your release; the complete documentation is available [here](https://central.sonatype.org/pages/working-with-pgp-signatures.html)
+  - If you are behind a proxy, you may encounter problems to publish your key.
+In that case, add `--keyserver-options "http-proxy=$http_proxy"` to your `gpg --send-keys` command
 - configure the server in your maven settings (by default in your `~/.m2/settings.xml` file):
 ```xml
 <servers>